 The museum is a short walk from the parking lot.
 The small museum consists of artifacts from the Adena Culture, The Fort Ancient Culture, along with detailed dioramas on burial mounds, effigy mounds, and more.
 A short video highlights different aspects of Serpent Mound.
 The museum has a cute gift shop as well.

 Dive deeper into the history of the Adena people, the Hopewell culture, along other ancient American Indian cultures.

 During your visit to the museum, it will help answer some of the popular questions such as:

 Who Built The Serpent Mound

-There a few theories on who built this iconic effigy mound, but it is clear that it was built by the ancestors of modern-day American Indians who lived in the region.
+There are a few theories on who built this iconic effigy mound, but it is clear that it was built by the ancestors of modern-day Native Americans who lived in the region.
 Some argue that the Adena Culture built the mound nearly 2,300 years ago since it is the same culture that created the large burial mound on the east end of the parking lot.
-Others think it was the Fort Ancient Culture nearly 900 years ago as that culture built the small burial mound near the west end of the parking lot.
+Others think it was the Fort Ancient people nearly 900 years ago as that culture built the small burial mound near the west end of the parking lot.

 “Serpent Mound was purposefully built for a special, sacred purpose.
 I should think that anyone that views the Serpent will realize its sacredness and treat this place as they would any cathedral, synagogue, or mosque.
 When we see this place, this is our holy ground.” – Ben Barnes, Second Chief of the Shawnee Tribe.